 Trail #2: Boat trip Paliastomi- Pichori 18 km/3 h by pontoon boat

 The route starts at the entrance of Paliastomi Lake.
 Tourists will see the beautiful shores of Paliastomi Lake and an amazing view of the Pichori River mouth.
-At the resting areas, tourists have the opportunity to see Kolkheti’s wetland relict forests that are spread along the river bank, water and wetland birds and wetland water lilies, the so-called "bedsheets".
+At the resting areas, they have an opportunity to visit Kolkheti’s wetland relict forests, spread along the riverbank, wetland birds and wetland water lilies, the so-called "bedsheets".
 Sport fishing is allowed on River Pichori.

 Paliastomi-Pichori 2 hours by motor-boat

-This route offers tourists a beautiful view of the Pichori River mouth.
-At the resting areas, tourists have the opportunity to see Kolkheti’s wetland relict forests that are spread along the river bank, water and wetland birds.
+This route offers tourists a beautiful view of the Pichori River.
+At the resting areas, there is an opportunity to see Kolkheti’s wetland relict forests spread along the river bank and wetland birds.
 While motor-boating through the forest, visitors often describe their experiences as if they were trenching through some sort of jungle.
 Sport fishing is permitted by the park administration.

 Trail #3: Churia River trail, 18 kilometers, 1-2 hours.

 This trail starts at the visitor center.
 Visitors can walk through the Colchic forests famous for its endemic plants and trees.
-Place is attractive for the birdwatchers as well – one can watch several bird species (eagle, milvus, sparrow-hawk) from the observation posts during any season of the year.
+The place is attractive for the birdwatchers as well – one can watch several bird species (eagle, milvus, sparrow-hawk) from the observation posts during any season of the year.

-Book private tours or contct us by following the link here
+Book private tours or contact us by following the link here

 Poti Half-Day Walking Tour